• Facebook

 Student volunteer program in Montana

-Cultural activities on a Global Volunteers Montana service-learning program
+Cultural activities on Jed’s Global Volunteers Montana service-learning program included horseback riding at the end of the work day.

 Currently, I am in the process of re-applying for medical school.
 However, this time, I am far more confident with my chances of being accepted.
 I now have something on my resume that speaks to who I am as a person and that will set me apart from other applicants.